yhema777/practice-react-projects/hooks-practice/README.md

 In this, modify this as:
  content: ["./src/**/*.js"],

-In App.css, remove all content and give it as:
+# In App.css, remove all content and give it as:
 @tailwind base;
 @tailwind components;
 @tailwind utilities;

+# Installing router
+- npm i -D react-router-dom

-Call back function example:
+# Call back function example:
 A callback function is a function that is passed as an argument to another function and is executed (or called back) at a later point in time, after a certain task or operation is completed.
 Essentially, it's a way to ensure that one function runs after another has finished its work.
 Y is the callback function here.